Home » Symbols » Magic Symbols and Meanings – Black and White – Norse and Celtic

 In religion, yet, the circled dot means spirit (Ojibwa).
 It can also stand for a ‘Nazar’ – a circled dot-shaped amulet used for protection against the evil eye.
 The Freemasons also use it to signify an entered apprentice.
 Or as a sign of nature’s generative principles.

 Moreover, Gnostics believe the circled dot is the most original aspect of God.
 Besides, the Pythagoreans and Greek philosophers use it as a representation of God, the beginning of creation, and eternity.

 In magic, the circumpunct represents ‘consciousness’ of man.
-The dot in the middle connotes a person’s origin or source while the circle itself symbolize life experiences that one has seen through one’s soul.
+The dot in the middle connotes a person’s origin or source.
+The circle itself symbolize life experiences that one has seen through one’s soul.

 The Rose Cross

-Also known as Rose Cross and Rose Croix, the ‘Rose Cross’ is associated with the Rosicrucian order, a form of Christianity that was based on western esoteric tradition.
-The sect was founded by alchemist and Qabbalist, Christian Rosenkruenz.
+Also known as Rose Cross and Rose Croix.
+The ‘Rose Cross’ have a relation with the Rosicrucian order.
+It is a form of Christianity that was based on western esoteric tradition.
+Christian Rosenkruenz, alchemist and kabbalist, found the sect.